 Known for: a top-tier sensor

-The Razer Deathadder V2 is an infamous piece of hardware that has pleased many gamers in many different genres.
-It’s all-around durability, comfort, and grip has gained the respect of many professional players.
+The Razer DeathAdder V2 is an infamous piece of hardware that has pleased many gamers in many different genres.
+Its all-around durability, comfort, and grip have gained the respect of many professional players as the best gaming mouse of all time.

 Specs – DPI: 8,000 | Buttons: 5 | Style: Right | Weight: 85g